RoonMoonlight/EnhancedMod/STANDARD.md

 ### No more limitations: Cross-platform
 Regardless of any platform, the mod should follow the cross-platform support, so people can enjoy the same gameplay experience regardless of which platform they play on.

-This cross-platform standard is exception for ModernMod project.
-This sister project was created to support game which only supports specific platforms (e.g. Windows only).
+This cross-platform standard is exception for [ModernMod project](https://github.com/MysticMoonlight/ModernMod).